Updated February 20, 2023

 - Physical security

-You should define common access control techniques in details with:
+You should define common access control techniques in detail with:

 - Discretionary access control